 of 'Anterior cruciate ligament injury'

-STUDY DESIGN: Cohort study; Level of evidence, 2.
+STUDY DESIGN: Randomized controlled trial (clustered); Level of evidence, 1.

 METHODS: Participating National Collegiate Athletic Association Division I women's soccer teams were assigned randomly to intervention or control groups.
 Intervention teams were asked to perform the program 3 times per week during the fall 2002 season.
 All teams reported athletes' participation in games and practices and any knee injuries.
 Injury rates were calculated based on athlete exposures, expressed as rate per 1000 athlete exposures.
 Az statistic was used for rate ratio comparisons.

 RESULTS: Sixty-one teams with 1435 athletes completed the study (852 control athletes; 583 intervention).
 The overall anterior cruciate ligament injury rate among intervention athletes was 1.7 times less than in control athletes (0.199 vs 0.340; P = .198; 41% decrease).
 Noncontact anterior cruciate ligament injury rate among intervention athletes was 3.3 times less than in control athletes (0.057 vs 0.189; P = .066; 70% decrease).
 No anterior cruciate ligament injuries occurred among intervention athletes during practice versus 6 among control athletes (P = .014).
 Game-related noncontact anterior cruciate ligament injury rates in intervention athletes were reduced by more than half (0.233 vs 0.564; P = .218).
 Intervention athletes with a history of anterior cruciate ligament injury were significantly less likely to suffer another anterior cruciate ligament injury compared with control athletes with a similar history (P = .046 for noncontact injuries).